robertwaredev/scripts/docs/The Most Important Tool for Creative People.md

 > 🅰️ `“The interrelated conditions in which something exists or occurs”`

-*Ooooh*, sounds *superfuckingboring,* so let's do what people do in video essays and extrapolate the ever loving *shit* out of this.
+*Ooooh*, sounds *superfuckingboring*, so let's do what people do in video essays and extrapolate the ever loving *shit* out of this.

 ---